bmoscon/orderbook/README.md

 ### Running code coverage

 The script `coverage.sh` will compile the source using the `-coverage` `CFLAG`, run the unit tests, and build a coverage report in HTML.
-The script contains some dependencies that may need to be installed (coverage, lcov, genhtml).
+The script uses tools that may need to be installed (coverage, lcov, genhtml).

 ### Running the performance tests